Contents

 They also serve delicious coffee, and seating is plentiful in a peaceful setting.

-The produce grown at Stepney City Farm is sold in the small on-site farm shop, as well as at the farmers’ market, which is on Saturdays from 10 am to 3 pm.
+The produce grown at Stepney City Farm is sold in the small on-site farm shop and at the farmers’ market, which is held on Saturdays from 10 am to 3 pm.

 You can also purchase animal feed from there.